jrmsdev/git-report/SPEC.md

 # git-report: Git Repository Contribution Report Tool

 ## Overview
-A command-line tool written in Go that parses `git log` output from multiple repositories and generates a SQLite database for querying project contributions via Datasette.
+A command-line tool written in Go that parses `git log` output from multiple repositories and generates a markdown report of project contributions.

 ## Purpose
 Generate contributor reports by analyzing git history across one or more repositories, including commit metadata and file change patterns to track contributions to specific components of a project.